 The site selected would come to be known as the Juniata Shops, located in Juniata, a suburb of the city of Altoona.
 This site, comprised of approximately 62 acres, would consist of numerous buildings (shops) and each shop would be assigned specific components to fabricate new or repair, for the then, steam driven locomotives.

 Construction began on September 15, 1888 and most of the construction was completed by 1890.
-The boiler house, as it was referred to then, supplied steam and compressed air to all of the shops, many steam driven presses and auxiliary equipment, for example: 5,000 lb steam hammers and iron shears capable of cutting through cold steel 3" thick within seconds.
+The boiler house, as it was referred to then, supplied steam and compressed air to all of the shops including many steam driven presses and auxiliary equipment, for example: 5,000 lb steam hammers and iron shears capable of cutting through cold steel 3" thick within seconds.
 The cabinet shop used steam to bend and mold wood into various sizes and shapes.

-Because of ever-increasing changes of technology and demands of the future years, in 1945 a manager named Grimshaw suggested that the Juniata Shops would need to construct a new boiler plant.
+Because of ever-increasing changes of technology and increasing demands, in 1945 a manager named Grimshaw suggested that the Juniata Shops would need to construct a new boiler plant.
 Therefore, in the early years of the 1950's, construction began on a new Juniata power plant building.
 This new power plant was built inside the shell of the existing boiler house to avoid any interruptions of all the other shops producing and repairing locomotive components.
 This new plant housed three new coal-fired, stoker-fed, 600 lb Riley boilers capable of producing 4.32 million lbs of steam each 24 hour period, two Westinghouse 1875kw steam turbines capable of producing 90,000kw of electricity each 24 hour period, as well as exhausting low pressure steam to heat the entire complex and operate auxiliary equipment.

 In conclusion, this power plant is operated with numerous employees who must communicate constantly to maintain an efficient and safe work environment.
 The majority of the employees are comprised of stationary engineers, firemen, water treatment operators, and coal and ash personnel (represented by the National Conference of Firemen and Oilers).